bxdoan/bxdoan/README.md

 <div align="center">

-> Don’t give up, there’s no shame in falling down!
-True shame is to not stand up again!
+> Why should I apologize for being a monster?
+Has anyone ever apologized for turning me into one?

-> — Shintaro Midorima —
+> — Juuzou Suzuya —

 </div>